waveform80/blinkenxmas/docs/tutorial2.rst

 ===================

 The power supply requires some consideration.
-Neopixels typically have a maximum output power of 0.24W per LED (at 5V).
+Neopixels typically have a maximum output power of 0.24W per :term:`LED` (at 5V).
 All told I've got 150 LEDs, so that's a total potential output of 150 × 0.24W = 36W, plus whatever's required for the Pico but frankly that'll be so minimal by comparison it's not worth worrying about.

 At 5V that's 36W ÷ 5V = 7.2A which is *way* beyond the maximum output of the
 typical micro-USB power supply used with Picos; these often top out at 1A or